 175 eminent guests will be invited to Ram temple 'bhoomi pujan': Trust

+The state government will release a postal stamp, which is based on the temple design.
+The prime minister will plant a 'parijat' (coral jasmine) tree in the premises, according to Rai.
+The ceremony will go on till 2 pm.
+An inscription of the temple will also be inaugurated, he said.

 Many things have been taken care of while inviting guests for the groundbreaking ceremony in view of the coronavirus pandemic, he said.
-PTI CORR HMB.
+Rai underlined that no colour is forbidden in Hindu rituals and the colour of clothes to be worn by the deity would be decided by priests.

+Rai's comments come a day after Acharya Satyendra Das, chief priest of the makeshift temple, had stated that the idol of Ram Lalla (infant Ram) will dress as per the day's significance.
+"For Monday, it would be white clothes, for Tuesday, it would be red clothes, and for Wednesday, it would be green clothes," Das had said.
+"We have also kept an option of yellow and saffron clothes."
+Rai said any debate on the colour displayed "intellectual impairment".

+"It's not a matter pertaining to the PMO, CM or the temple trust.
+The priest has been deciding the colour of clothes as per the day," Rai said.
+"It is fixed.
+He does not make changes under anyone's influence."
+Rai also questioned those who are raising questions on the caste of seers.
+"Seers have no caste.
+Once they achieve sainthood, they are above caste," he added.

 ALSO READ